ttomtsis/DVDApplication/README.md

 # DVDApplication

-Basic REST API for CRUD Operations with MySQL DB Implemented with Spring Boot
+This is part of a university course from University of the Aegean, aiming to provide students with practical experience on cloud technologies

+**Concept**: Simple application that assists employees to manage the DVD's in the video store they work

+**Implementation**: Basic REST API made with Spring Boot and MySQL Database, containerized with Docker and will be later deployed with Kubernetes.
+The Application simply performs CRUD operations on the database upon request.

-Will be Containerized with Docker and Deployed with Kubernetes Made with <3 ( NOT )
+Made with <3 ( NOT )